KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/04-sacred-marriage-hieros-gamos.md

 * **The Divine Couple:** Represent a **Structured Pair** of complementary principles.
 Common pairings include:
     * **Earth / Feminine & Sky / Masculine:** L₄ (DP: Morgis – Vitality) and L₄ (DL: Sophis – Structure).
 The generative field receives and harmonizes with the ordering principle.
     * **Queen / King:** L₃ (DS: Archeus – Sovereign Memory) and L₃ (DM: Noeüs – Discerning Mind).
 The integrative soul harmonizes with the perceiving intellect.
     * **Lunar / Solar:** Declivous Motion and Acclivous Motion.
-The emanation into form and the return to Source.
+The emanation into form and the acclivous arc of reintegration.

 * **The Union:** Not fusion but **Co-Emergence.**
     It is a **Collaboration Glyph,** a **Nexus** where two sovereign fields interact lawfully—preserving distinction while forming a shared resonance field.